 Recommendation: That Retrospective Planning Permission be Refused.

-Reason for consideration by the Committee: Called in by three Members of the Planning Committee given the concern locally over the storage use of the wider site.
+Reason for consideration by the Committee: Called in by three Members of the Planning Committee given distress the unauthorised use has caused to local residents.

 1 Relevant history at application site and wider site: